2019 Vault Rankings

 There's a reason Facebook appears on the top of so many career fantasy wish lists: they're a great employer that only take the cream of the crop.

 Facebook is the face of social media, for good and bad.
 The social networking juggernaut, which continues to grow even as it struggles with public relations issues related to privacy, security, and fake news, lets users share information, post photos and videos, play games, and otherwise connect with one another online.
-The site, which allows outside developers to build apps that integrate with Facebook, boasts more than two billion monthly active users.
+The site, which allows outside developers to build apps that integrate with Facebook, boasts 2.5 billion monthly active users.
 In addition to its namesake platform, Facebook owns photo and video sharing site Instagram, messaging applications Messenger and WhatsApp, and virtual reality platform Oculus.
-The company generates revenue through advertising; the US accounts for about 45% of total sales.
+The company generates revenue through advertising; approximately 55% of total sales accounts outside the US.

 Beyond its core offerings, the company has investments in longer-term technology initiatives such as artificial intelligence, augmented and virtual reality, and connectivity efforts.

 Global in its reach, the Menlo Park, California-based Facebook generates about 55% of its revenue from outside of the US.
 The majority of its international business comes from customers located in Western Europe, Australia, Brazil, Canada, and China.

-The company has offices and data center facilities located all over the world.
+The company has approximately 70 offices and 15 data center facilities located all over the world.

 Sales and Marketing

 Advertising accounts for nearly all of Facebook's revenue.
-The company uses a global sales force in more than 60 offices worldwide to attract and retain advertisers.
+The company uses a global sales force to attract and retain advertisers.
 It also serves advertising customers through a self-service ad platform.